 Asha Wafer is an Account Associate in RALLY’s Los Angeles office with experience in message development, strategic communications, research, and analysis.

-At RALLY, Asha works with the Walton Family Foundation, the Schmidt Family Foundation, and ReGeneration Schools, supporting her clients in advocating for school choice, environmental justice, and educational equity.
+At RALLY, Asha enjoys working alongside organizations such as the Colorado Health Foundation, the Center for Biological Diversity, ReGeneration Schools, and more, supporting her clients in advocating for health equity, environmental justice, and educational equity.

 Asha first joined RALLY as a fellow, where she provided communications support to SEIU United Service Workers West (SEIU-USWW) to bring awareness to their work advancing a piece of legislation to improve the working conditions of janitors across California.